justinknguyen/BeatBind/README.md

 ### Why Is The App Crashing?

 - If you had "Start minimized" checked, you can find the app's icon hidden within your system tray and then right-click on it to find the settings menu.
-- Within your `BeatBind/lib` folder, delete the following files and try to open it again:
+- Within your `BeatBind` folder, delete the following files and try to open it again:
     - `beatbind-config.json`
     - `.cache`